brow/rebeccabutler.org/consulting/index.md

 I design and build software that interfaces directly with people.
 For the last 10 years, I've focused on native iOS applications.

 I've focused especially on building applications that interact with a complex data graph over the network and remain functional offline.
-Most recently I built the advanced calendar [Pod](https://pod.io) and led iOS development on [Asana][asana-ios].
+Most recently I built the calendar [Pod](https://pod.io) and led iOS development on [Asana][asana-ios].

 I've practiced most of my career in a startup environment.
 I'm comfortable working with dedicated designers and PMs, and also with performing those roles myself.
 I'm accustomed to building products around changing and breaking APIs.